amazeeio/docs/step_by_step_guides/get_your_drupal_site_running_on_amazeeio.md

 <!-- toc -->

+## Legacy Platform

+This documentation is for the legacy platform of amazee.io.
+If you are setting up a new project, it is likely using [Lagoon](https://github.com/amazeeio/lagoon) and has different requirements.
+Please see the [Lagoon Documentation](http://lagoon.readthedocs.io/en/latest/)

 Running on Mac OS X?
 We created a [fully documented step by step guide on our blog](https://stories.amazee.io/easy-local-drupal-development-on-os-x-a01a343f99e3) for you.

 ## Site Setup